abonassera/Blog/content/blog/SRE---How-we-are-doing-it-at-CarGurus/index.md

 Here at CarGurus I am the Senior Manager of our SRE team.
 We are a relatively new team, created early in 2019, and have the support of our Product teams and Senior Management to create a SRE practice from scratch.
 I was extremely excited at this opportunity and jumped at the chance.
 My excitement started to fade a bit when we sat down and started having detailed discussions on how to actually get started!

 ### The Mission
-Our mission at CarGurus is to optimize reliability for agreed upon services, and help ensure a positive developer experience to our peers in Engineering.
+Our mission in SRE at CarGurus is to optimize reliability for agreed upon services, and help ensure a positive developer experience to our peers in Engineering.
 Our definition of a service is a shared resource that more than two individuals depend on.

 When I joined the team in December of 2018, great work was being done in creating robust observability tools, and I was hired to manage this team.
 We provided the ability to create and collect rich metrics and logging data, and felt that working with our product teams to best use this information to ensure positive customer experience and creating better experiences for those developing these services using SRE concepts and practices would be a great logical next step.
 But how could we get to something that approximates SRE?